 - a) be located close to the main office and an exit; - b) have a closed door with a window to observe staff; - c) when possible, enhance ventilation within the room by opening a window (no portable/ceiling fans); - d) contain lined garbage can and furniture that can be easily disinfected; - e) be stocked with a box of facial tissues; - f) be equipped with an "Isolation Kit" and instructions (for attending staff); - 3.
 Arrangements will be made for the symptomatic employee to leave the facility.
 Staff are asked to avoid travel on public transportation such as buses or taxis.
 Staff should seek further assessment and testing. - 4.
 Ensure all students and staff that were with the symptomatic employee immediately wash their hands prior to relocating to another contained area. - 5.
 School Administration will advise the school custodian to properly disinfect the classroom and the isolation room. - 6.
 Identify and record common areas the employee may have used when their symptoms developed for contact tracing and cleaning purposes. - 7.
 Administrators are required to notify their Superintendent to start the internal notification process. - 8.
 Staff who test positive for COVID-19 may not return to work until they are cleared by public health. - 9.
-Staff who test negative for COVID-19 can return to work after 24 hours if they have no fever, without the use of medication, and their symptoms have been improving for at least 24 hours and no new symptoms have developed. - 10.
+Staff who test negative for COVID-19 can return to work once they are symptom-free for 24 hours. - 10.
 Staff who show signs of illness should not be at work.